Kiran090303/ReferralBot/README.md

 - Now you need to send a whatsapp message to the given number with the code mentioned.
 - Click on next send a one-way messaging.
 - You can send a dummy message to your whatsapp by click on make request.
-- Click on the python code and save the Account Id and auth token.
+- Click on the Node js code and save the Account Id and auth token.
 If you couldn’t find it there, open settings and there you go.
 - Click on next.
 - Open AWS Lex, and click on publish, and go to channels.
 On the left side, you can find Twilio SMS.
 - Give all the details, and Account SID, Auth key with the values which you saved earlier.